wp-plugins/quick-wp-htmlentities/readme.txt

 This plugin is intended to work when `wpautop` is in the default state and does not alter the `the_content` hook.
 If the `the_content` hook has been altered this plugin may not work.
 You should leave one empty line above and below both beginning and ending shortcodes when invoking standard formatting.

-= Standard Quick WP htmlentities Shortcode Behavior =
+= Standard Quick WP htmlentities Shortcode Behavior = &nbsp;
 **For results, leave a line space above and below both beginning and ending shortcode declarations if not using the inline parameter.
+This will apply standard Wordpress formatting to your content block.
 If using the inline parameter leave a space after the begining shortcode and before the ending shortcode.
-This will apply standard Wordpress formatting to your content block.
 If using the inline parameter beginning and ending paragraphs are removed.**

 = Standard Block Usage =